openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 * Support EVPN configuration and integration with a user’s DC fabric, along with MAC-VRFs and IP-VRFs.
 * Support iBGP with route reflectors.
+* Potentially advertising other IP addresses, including the Kubernetes API VIP across the BGP fabric.

 ## Proposal